kulmam92/sample-bedrock-video-understanding/README.md

 # Bedrock Video Understanding

+> This solution is available as a CDK package and can be deployed to your AWS account by running just a few simple scripts.

 Understanding video content is inherently complex, as it combines visual, auditory, and temporal information that must be analyzed together for meaningful insights.
 Different use cases — such as media scene analysis, ad break detection, IP camera tracking, or social media moderation — often require distinct workflows with varying cost, accuracy, and latency trade-offs.

 An increasing number of multimodal understanding models and features are now available on Amazon Bedrock.